ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>React Bits is a versatile library of animated and interactive React components that revolutionizes UI development.
 Whether you’re crafting…</blockquote>

 <h3>4.
-Building APIs with Next.js 🔗: Best Practices and Examples - <a href="https://medium.com/stackademic/building-apis-with-next-js-best-practices-and-examples-e6a920703f41" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best 8 Deployment and Hosting for Next.js App - <a href="https://medium.com/startup-nextjs/best-8-deployment-and-hosting-for-next-js-app-1c5123da9d9f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Stackademic`**
+✍️ **posted by `Startup Nextjs`**

-<blockquote>Next.js has emerged as a powerful framework for building modern web applications, thanks to its rich feature set and ease of use.
-Among its…</blockquote>
+<blockquote>When it comes to hosting your Next.js application, several platforms offer great features, performance, and ease of use.
+Let’s explore a…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>